 On the road … looking for wines in Pic-Saint-Loup, Languedoc

-But let’s start with the Languedoc and review some wines from Mas de Figuier in the Pic-Saint-Loup appellation.
+Let’s have a look at the fascinating Languedoc wine region in southern France and review some wines from Mas de Figuier in the Pic Saint Loup appellation.
 Here the weather is cooler and wetter than in most of the Languedoc, with large temperature variations from day to night, and the wines made here combine ripe, sun-filled fruit with freshness and elegance.
 Mas de Figuier has been managed by the Pagès family for four generations, and their 22 hectares of vineyards are all organically farmed.
 The aim of their artisanal winemaking approach is to express their unique terroir through straightforward, highly drinkable wines.

-The ‘Roman’ Languedoc AOP 2017 ($36) instead can be called an emblematic blend of one of the quintessential southern French grape varieties, Cinsaut (40% of the total) and the ‘GSM’ trio of Grenache, Syrah and Mourvèdre, found all over the Languedoc and the nearby Rhône.
+The ‘Roman’ Languedoc AOP 2017 instead can be called an emblematic blend of one of the quintessential southern French grape varieties, Cinsault (40% of the total) and the ‘GSM’ trio of Grenache, Syrah and Mourvèdre, found all over the Languedoc and the nearby Rhône.

 The wine has a beautiful dark ruby color, with some purple glints.
 It shows a generous fruity attack on the nose, very expressive of the varietal mix, followed by the emergence of subtle red berry, plum and spice notes.
 Balanced on the palate, with a nice interplay of ripe, juicy fruit and fine, evolved tannins.
 Great for drinking now, it will keep for the next five or six years.
 As a very versatile everyday wine, you can sip this on its own (even slightly chilled for additional refreshment).
 It will equally go well with all Mediterranean-influenced or generously flavoured cuisine, including grilled meats and cheese.
 North Indian and northern Chinese dishes offer interesting pairing opportunities.

-All wines are directly imported and exclusively distributed in Singapore by Wine & Philosophy.
-Prices are net and in Singapore Dollars.
-Terms & Conditions apply.
-The wines can be ordered online or by completing an order form.
+All wines are directly imported and exclusively distributed in Singapore by Wine & Philosophy, they can be ordered on our online shop here.